Geometry of restricted information: the case of quantum thermodynamics: Gauge theory of quantum thermodynamics

 Within this framework, time-dependent Hermitian operators are interpreted as sections of an associated vector bundle with fiber given by the space of Hermitian matrices, transforming under the adjoint representation of $\textrm{U}(d)$.
 In particular, the density operator $\rho_t$ is treated as a matter field.
-Gauge-invariant definitions of work and heat naturally follow as
+Gauge-invariant definitions of work and heat naturally follow as~~\cite{Pernambuco2025}

 One detail of particular importance to the present work is that, by defining the parallel transport of a density matrix in the associated bundle through the usual equation $\nabla_t\rho_t = 0$, we see that it corresponds to paths without invariant heat exchange.
-For a closed system, where no heat is exchanged between the system and some environment, $Q_{\mathrm{inv}} = Q_c$, where $Q_c$, called coherent heat, is associated with the generation of coherences and is defined as~\cite{ThermoGauge1, ThermoGauge2}
+For a closed system, where no heat is exchanged between the system and some environment, $Q_{\mathrm{inv}} = Q_c$, where $Q_c$, called coherent heat, is associated with the generation of coherences and is defined as~\cite{ThermoGauge1,ThermoGauge2}

 where $h_t = u_t H_t u^{\dagger}_t$.
-Thus, following the arguments presented in~\cite{ThermoGauge1,ThermoGauge2}, parallel transport in closed systems corresponds to paths where no information about the system is lost in the form of effective heat, thus defining the adiabatic transformations.
+Thus, following the arguments presented in~\cite{ThermoGauge1,ThermoGauge2}, parallel transport in closed systems corresponds to paths where no information about the system is lost in the form of effective heat, thus defining the adiabatic transformations under restricted information.

-A second geometric structure is associated with the emergent group $\mathrm{G}_T(t)$ itself.
-Since $\mathrm{G}_T$ depends explicitly on time through the spectral degeneracies of $H_t$, it does not define a single principal bundle over $\mathbb{R}$.
-Instead, it gives rise to a family of trivial principal bundles over individual time instants (or time intervals when degeneracies are constant), each equipped with its own Maurer-Cartan connection.
+A second geometric structure is associated with the group $\mathrm{G}_T(t)$.
+Since $\mathrm{G}_T$ depends explicitly on time, it does not define a single principal bundle in $\mathbb{R}$.
+Instead, it gives rise to a family of trivial principal bundles over individual time instants (or periods), each equipped with its own Maurer-Cartan connection.
 This structure encodes the coarse-graining induced by the measurement constraints and formalizes the emergent nature of the thermodynamic gauge symmetry.

 Gauge-invariant entropy is defined by group averaging (quantum twirling) over $\mathrm{G}_T$,